harlan-zw/nuxt-seo/README.md

 ## Background

-Configuring SEO for a Nuxt v3 app is difficult, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.
+Configuring SEO for Nuxt v3 is a lot of work, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.

-What if you could just install one module and have all the SEO features just work?
+What if it was easy and just worked?

 Introducing Nuxt SEO Kit, the all-in-one SEO module for Nuxt v3.
 Combining all of my SEO modules and best practices into one, it's the easiest way to get your app SEO ready.

 ## Modules